 All your website copy needs to let your visitor learn something or do something.

 Attention span can be as little as two seconds when someone first lands on a page, so your copy has to engage straight away.

 Here’s 10 tips to improve your own website copy.

 1 Find a consistent voice.

-A simple alternative is to write a list of qualities that represent your brand, and include the opposite qualities.
-Mailchimp’s voice is:
+Write a list of qualities that represent your brand, and include the opposite qualities.
+For example:

 - Fun but not silly